 Shea Butter comes from a nut that grows on the shea or Karité tree in West African countries like Ghana, Mali, Togo, Burkina Faso & Nigeria.
 Shea Butter can also be found in East Africa.
 Traditionally, the nuts from the Shea Tree or Karité Tree, called Shea Nuts, are picked, roasted, and pounded.
 It is then boiled for several hours to extract 100% PURE UNREFINED SHEA BUTTER.
 Shea Butter in Ghana is called NKUTO.

 WE ONLY USE UNREFINED, UNBLEACHED, ORGANIC SHEA BUTTER!
 Unrefined Shea Butter - straight from nature.
 Because unrefined shea butter is extracted traditionally or cold pressed, the color may vary between beige to medium yellow.
 The color of unrefined Shea Butter depends on the Shea Nut itself.
 Due to the nature of the nuts, the color of unrefined Shea Butter may vary and may deepen over time.
 Shea Butter, like all other natural products, has a natural scent.
 Traditionally extracted or cold pressed shea butter will usually have a nutty and a slight smoky scent because it is prepared under open fire.
 Once applied to skin or hair, there is no scent.
-The natural scent is usually stronger if the shea butter is fresh.
-As the Shea Butter gets older, the natural scent may diminish.
 Shea Butter with no scent is not unrefined shea butter.
-The texture of shea butter is smooth.
+Th e texture of shea butter is smooth.
 Fresh shea butter is usually very soft.
 As the shea butter ages, it becomes stiffer but still smooth.
 Shea Butter is naturally thick and fatty (in a good way).
 A little bit goes a long way.
 Shea Butter is easily melted by the hot sun or any form of heat.
 This will make it liquefy.
 It will get back to its solid state once it is in a cool area.
 When shea butter is melted under direct heat or very high temperatures, the texture may become grainy.